ibmresilient/resilient-community-apps/sc_email_parser/README.md

 ### Campaign identifier
 Scenario: The customer wants to collect email messages related to the same campaign of attack to a single incident.

 A solution:
 1. Create a new incident custom field for the campaign signifier of type text
-1. Copy the generic parsing script into a new script that will run instead, for the category of emails in question
+1. Copy the generic parsing script into a new script that will run instead, for the category of email messages in question
 1. Modify the mainline of the generic script to create a value for the campaign signfier
 1. Use the signifier field for the incident search criteria instead of the incident title
 1. For new incidents, set the campaign signifier field to be the signifier value
+1. Modify the rules, so that the new script runs instead of the generic script